Retail system integration: the key step to scaling your business

 For a true omnichannel experience

-The customer wants to see the same price on the web and in the store, buy online and return to the branch, receive support from any channel without repeating the story.
-This can only be achieved by integrating POS, e-commerce, ERP and CRM.
+The customer wants to see the same price online and in-store, buy online and return to a physical store, receive support from any channel without repeating their story.
+This can only be achieved by integrating POS, e-commerce, ERP, and CRM.

 To automate and reduce errors

-Many retailers still enter orders by hand from one system to another.
-This isn't just time consuming: it leads to errors, cancellations and unnecessary operating costs.
-La systems integration in retail allows orders to flow automatically from e-commerce to ERP, from ERP to logistics system, and from there to the customer.
+Many retailers still manually enter orders from one system to another.
+This isn't just time-consuming: it leads to errors, cancellations, and unnecessary operating costs.
+Systems integration in retail allows orders to flow automatically from e-commerce to ERP, from ERP to the logistics system, and from there to the customer.

-El e-commerce in Latin America It will grow by 11% annually until 2028.
+The e-commerce in Latin America will grow by 11% annually until 2028.
 Can your infrastructure keep up with it?

-Integration is key to supporting more transactions, more channels, more complexity without multiplying operational chaos.
+Integration is key to supporting more transactions, more channels, and more complexity without multiplying operational chaos.

 To make decisions with reliable data